TMC LABS EDUCATOR RESOURCES

 TMC Labs Training

-Learn how to use Think Make Create (TMC) Labs to teach STEM concepts through fun, hands-on, activities.
-Each lab is a mobile makerspace with a robust K-8 curriculum aligned to Idaho science standards and the materials to complete each activity.
+Each TMC Lab is a mobile makerspace with a robust K-8 curriculum aligned to Idaho science standards and the materials to complete each activity.
 Labs are available to educators to use in their classrooms, afterschool programs, summer camps, community events, and more at little or no cost!

-Classroom teachers can use this training as one learning experience for the professional development course EDOE53701 - Idaho Learning Adventures: Choose Your Own Path - Spring/Summer 2024 through NNU Center for Professional Development.
+Classroom teachers can use TMC Labs training as one learning experience for the professional development course EDOE53704 - Idaho Learning Adventures: Choose Your Own Path - Spring 2025 through NNU Center for Professional Development.

 Goals of TMC Labs Training